 The Austrian battery planted on the Homoleberg having lost the support of its cavalry on its right flank had to retire from the height.

-Around 11:00 a.m., in the centre of the Prussian lines, Bevern's 7 bns had taken position slightly to the right and behind the 8 bns led by Hautcharmoy and Tresckow while 3 bns (Prinz von Preussen and I./Darmstadt) and the following 14 bns (Lestwitz, Jung-Braunschweig, I./Alt-Württemberg, Kalckreuth, II./Prinz Heinrich, Markgraf Heinrich, Kreytzen, Alt-Billerbeck Grenadiers and Ingersleben Grenadiers) had taken position left behind Hautcharmoy.
+Around 11:00 a.m., in the centre of the Prussian lines, Bevern's 7 bns had taken position slightly to the right and behind the 8 bns led by Hautcharmoy and Tresckow while 3 bns (Prinz von Preussen and I./Darmstadt) and the following 14 bns (Lestwitz, Jung-Braunschweig, I./Alt-Württemberg, Kalckreuth, II./Prinz Heinrich, Markgraf Heinrich, Kreytzen, Alt-Billerbeck Grenadiers and Ingersleben Grenadiers) had taken position on the left behind Hautcharmoy.
 They were all advancing in the general direction of Neu-Straschnitz.
 Furthermore, Frederick had put 8 bns of both lines at the disposal of Prince Ferdinand of Brunswick.

-The Prussian batteries had seriously weakened the Austrian infantry deployed to south-west of Kej; thus easing the advance the brigades led by Bevern, Tresckow and Hautcharmoy.
+The Prussian batteries had seriously weakened the Austrian infantry deployed to the southwest of Kej; thus easing the advance of the brigades led by Bevern, Tresckow and Hautcharmoy.
 Frederick immediately realized that these brigades would not need any additional support to succeed in their attack.
 He then entrusted Kannacher and Markgraf Karl infantry rgts, posted at Unter-Poczernitz, to Ferdinand of Brunswick for an attack further north on Kej.
 Ferdinand had already sent Winterfeldt and Anhalt infantry rgts against Kej.
-The Austrian Baden-Durlach and Arenberg divisions with the support of some regiments of the Reserve opposed a courageous resistance but they were soon outflanked.
+The Austrian Baden-Durlach and Arenberg divisions with the support of some regiments of the Reserve made a courageous resistance but they were soon outflanked.

 Third Prussian Cavalry Charge